Peaked cap: Australia

 In the Australian Army, the peaked cap is known as the service cap and is generally worn with the "Patrol Blues" order of dress by all ranks with the cap colour being blue.
-A khaki service cap could be worn previously by warrant officers, commissioned officers and officer/staff cadets with any general duty order of dress and working/protective dress until September 2010.
+A khaki service cap could be worn by warrant officers, commissioned officers and officer/staff cadets with any general duty order of dress and working or protective dress until September 2010.
+The khaki service cap was officially reintroduced in February 2026, and was first publicly seen when the new Regimental Sergeant Major of the Army, Brad Doyle, was introduced on Army social media channels in July 2026.

 In the Royal Australian Air Force, the peaked cap is the standard headdress for all ranks, usually worn with service dress, ceremonial dress and tropical dress among others.

 In the Royal Australian Navy, the peaked cap is the standard headdress worn by personnel holding the rank of petty officer and above when wearing ceremonial dress, regular day dress and informal evening dress among others.